 Consider this post an appetiser to the main course.
 Once I’ve been practicing long enough to master some of the moves and fully appreciate the pros and cons, I’ll write a full review with recommendations for getting started, useful resources, and any mistakes and learning lessons along the way.

-2. I’m pretty sure I got the back-and-forth buddy training thing (and possibly the deck of cards idea itself) from the cesspit of hatred, insanity and hilarity that is Jamie Lewis’ blog, Chaos and Pain.
-Read at your own risk.
+- I’m pretty sure I got the back-and-forth buddy training thing (and possibly the deck of cards idea itself) from the cesspit of hatred and insanity that is Jamie Lewis’ blog, Chaos and Pain.
+Extremely NSFW; read at your own risk.